dagster-io/dagster/docs/docs-beta/docs/guides/project-structure.md

 ### Structured by technology

-The data engineer often has a strong understanding of the underlying technologies that are used when building pipelines.
-For that reason, structuring the project by the technology used can enable the engineer to easily the code base and troubleshoot issues.
+Data engineer often have a strong understanding of the underlying technologies that are used in their data pipelines.
+For that reason, it is often beneficial to structure projects by the technology that are being used.
+This enables engineers to easily navigate the code base and locate files pertaining to the specific technology.

+Within the technology modules, sub-modules can be created to further organize your code.

 ```
 .